AI in Trading: Algos, LLMs and Quantum Computing

 AI and augmentation

-Self-directed traders rely on their intelligence and experience but try and harmonize it with the tendency for the market not to be comprehensible, due to complexity and randomness and the fact that past trading patterns can be very hard to spot in their formation or sufficiently before their end (e.g taking a position in the prior direction of a trend, but at its volatile end).
+Self-directed traders rely on their intelligence and experience but try and harmonize it with the tendency for the market not to be comprehensible, due to complexity and randomness and the fact that past trading patterns can be very hard to spot in their formation or sufficiently before their end (e.g taking a position in the prior direction of a trend but at its volatile end).

 But the tantalising possibility is to use AI to apply some or all of these human capacities allied with the speed and responsiveness of AI robots.
 It might be thought that this may be impossible, it may be for example that the emotional element which can make or break trades is essential to the operation of intelligence (however emotional reasoning in AI is a research topic).
 But even if so, there are ways to use the capacity of machine learning, one of the central drivers of AI, to spot patterns in market data in a way that humans cannot.
-This is like augmentation, rather than replacement because for now the human has the GI of AGI, not the machine.
+This is like augmentation, rather than replacement because for now, the human has the GI of AGI, not the machine.

 AI can be trained on past data and could then be used to trade into the market using the interconnections and patterns it has seen to find trades.
 We have noted that simplicity in algorithms is important.
-AI algorithms are anything but simple in implementation, but may be conceptually relatively straightforward in their description.
-So how this does affect their capacity to analyse the market in real time.
+AI algorithms are anything but simple in implementation but may be conceptually relatively straightforward in their description.
+So how this does affect their capacity to analyse the market in real time?

-AI and real time analysis
+AI and real-time analysis

 AI systems are trained using machine learning and are then applied to problems or tasks.
-However they may not be able to make causal inferences on some data which they are given.
+However, they may not be able to make causal inferences from some data which they are given.
 This is a core reason why AGI does not exist, as there is no generalised AI model for intelligence.
 At considerable though scaled expense these models can emulate some features of human intelligence and can do things humans cannot do, like analyse large data sets.

 However to some extent the more an AI is like a human in terms of its intelligent inferences, the less it is like a machine in terms of analysing complex data (including in accuracy).
-This is seen in LLMs, which can produce human like responses based on generalised predictive training on the Internet, but can be inaccurate in terms of the response given.
+This is seen in LLMs, which can produce human-like responses based on generalised predictive training on the Internet, but can be inaccurate in terms of the response given.
 This may be at least partly a problem of computing resources, and the fact that they are pre-trained on data and have to make inferences based on this training.

 This infographic illustrates core features of quantum computing: qbits, entanglement, parallelism and quantum gates with vibrant imagery